St. Edmunds Property Owners, Inc. supports that concept and practice of RESPONSIBLE Short Term Rentals.

 Municipalities of all sizes throughout this province are impacted by and recognize the importance of “Seasonal Residents” or “Second Home Owners” who rent responsibly.
-Many have policies in place that could serve as a resource for the Municipality of Northern Bruce Peninsula’s quest for a viable solution.
+Several municipalities, most notably Kawartha Lakes and Tiny Township, have Short Term Rental Policies in place that are viable examples for the Municipality of Northern Bruce Peninsula.

-The Municipality in 2017, 2018 and 2019 collected and tabulated data on the number and nature of complaints associated with rented cottages, looking at the small number of complaints, one has to wonder what all the fuss is about: COMPLAINTS RELATED TO STAs, 2017 – 2019
+The Municipality of Northern Bruce Peninsula, in 2017, 2018 and 2019, collected and tabulated data on the number and nature of complaints associated with rented cottages; looking at the small number of complaints, one has to wonder what all the fuss is about: COMPLAINTS RELATED TO STAs, 2017 – 2019